Skip to content

 Share article

-Care tip: Drink plenty of water to keep the mouth moist and chew gum frequently.
+Care tip: Drink plenty to keep the mouth moist and chew gum frequently.
 This stimulates saliva flow, which washes away bacteria and acid from the mouth, preserving the health and appearance of the teeth.

 More on the topic